dar19/Food_Computational_Biology_Resources/README.md

 🌟 **Star this repository** if you find it useful!
 💡 **Open an issue** if you have any suggestions or requests!

+## ⚠️ Disclaimer
+This repository is intended for **educational and informational purposes only**.
+While we strive to provide accurate and up-to-date resources, we **do not guarantee** the completeness, accuracy, or reliability of any information, datasets, or tools listed here.

+- **No Legal Liability**: The repository maintainers and contributors are **not responsible** for any direct, indirect, incidental, or consequential damages resulting from the use of this content.
+- **No Endorsement**: Any referenced third-party tools, datasets, or publications are **not endorsed** by us.
+- **No Warranties**: This repository **does not provide** any warranties, explicit or implied, including but not limited to merchantability or fitness for a particular purpose.
+- **Use at Your Own Risk**: Users are advised to **verify information independently** and **follow appropriate ethical and legal guidelines** when utilizing resources from this repository.

+By using this repository, you **agree that no legal claims** can be made against the maintainers or contributors. 🚀

+This software/information or any associated materials are provided **"as is"**, without warranty of any kind, express or implied.
+The maintainers and contributors shall **not be liable for any claims, damages, or liabilities** arising from the use of this repository.

+By using this repository, you agree that the content is for **informational and educational purposes only**, and you assume full responsibility for its application.